shrikbiz/spectrum-challenge/README.md

 - User and use all three features - Search Bar, Genre Filter & State Filter.
 - The table is using Semantic UI components Table, Table.Row, Table.HeaderCell, Table.Cell, which under the hood is using HTML tags such as table, tr, th, td respectively.
 Because its the same, we are using same attributes like colspan.

-## Un-Done Work:
+## Work that can be done:

-There could be number of things that could have been done if there was more time to complete this project.
+There are number of things that can be done with this porject.
-Some of those ideas are:
+Some of those things are that can be done if time was not a constrain:

 - Testing: Small or big, an app needs unit testing for proper implementation.
 The project is equiped with testing libraries - Mocha & Chai.
 Additionally we could have performed Cypress for e2e testing.
 - TypeScrpt: This project was initiated with Javascript, but for type detection and advance error detection for types could have been implemented using TypeScript.